diffblue/cbmc/doc/architectural/compilation-and-development.md

 If you have compiled using CMake then you can run the regression tests (and the unit tests) using CTest.

-Here are two example commands, to be run from the build directory:
+Here are two example commands, to be run from the `build/` directory:

     ctest -V -L CORE -R cpp
     ctest -V -L CORE -R cpp -E cbmc-cpp